Whittemore Center: History

-The basketball teams (which currently draw roughly 1,000 fans per game on average) normally play across the street at Lundholm Gymnasium, which is attached to Cowell Stadium.
+The Wildcats men's basketball and Wildcats women's basketball teams (which currently draw roughly 1,000 fans per game on average) normally play across the street at Lundholm Gymnasium, which is attached to Wildcat Stadium.
 A few home basketball games have been held at the Whittemore Center.
 The arena is also a venue for many concerts, trade shows, and events.
-The arena was New Hampshire's largest until the Verizon Wireless Arena (now the SNHU Arena) opened in Manchester in 2001.

 The consecration of Bishop Gene Robinson occurred in this arena on 2 November 2003.
 Robinson is known for being the first openly gay bishop within the Episcopal Church.

 In September 2015 a new high definition center-hung scoreboard was unveiled.
 The main screens on each side of the board are 9 by 15 ft.

-During the summer of 2017 the arena replaced its former HID fixture lighting system with a new LED lighting system which led to much more even lighting in the arena and no more loud hum produced by the former system.
+During the summer of 2017, the arena replaced its former HID fixture lighting system with a new LED lighting system which led to much more even lighting in the arena and no more loud hum produced by the former system.